Jesus the Nazarene

 Northern Galilee, note the city of Dan, upper right.

-Hauran (gray area), the probable location of Cochaba and Nazara (located in Batanea, east of the Sea of Galilee).
+Hauran (gray area showing volcanic region), located in Batanea, east of the Sea of Galilee).

-Eusebius writes of the later established Nazorean sect, which was the primary designate name for Jesus’ followers until later in the 2nd Century:
+Eusebius writes of the later established Nazorean sect, which was the primary designated name for Jesus’ followers until later in the 2nd Century:

 “Today this Nazorean sect exists in Beroea in Coele Syria, in the Decapolis in the region of Pella, and Bashan in the place called ‘Cocaba’ [star], which in Hebrew is called ‘Kochabe’.
 The Disciples dwelled in Pella after they departed from Jerusalem, for Christ had told them to leave Jerusalem and withdraw from it because it was about to be besieged.
 For this reason, they settled in Perea…that was where the sect of the Nazoreans began.”*